 A Growing Problem

 She added that there’s more of a call for intellectual fitness offerings on college campuses.
-A 2017 record using the Center for Collegiate Mental Health discovered that the call had risen gradually during the last 7 years.
+A 2017 record using the Center for Collegiate Mental Health discovered that the call had risen gradually during the last seven years.
 Among students seeking counsel, the most common conditions have been tension and depression.

 School Choice: What Drives the Decision